Skip to main content

 4 mentions Positive Neutral Negative

-• “Which means that it will always have a place on my hard drive, since MTW1 just doesn't seem to run well on fast, modern machines, while Knights of Honor runs smoothly and is almost completely crash-free.”
+• “Which means that it will always have a place on my hard drive, since MTW1 just plain doesn't seem to like to run on fast, modern machines, while Knights of Honor runs smoothly and almost completely crash-free.”

 • “Good game but has not aged that well and is badly optimized for modern displays.”

-• “My problem stems from the fact that this game is a prime example of a developer being lazy and just dumping the original game, unpatched and unoptimized to Steam for a price that seems very steep, considering the performance quality of this game.”
+• “My problem is that this game is a prime example of a developer being lazy and just dumping the original game, unpatched and unoptimized, to Steam for a price that seems very steep considering the performance quality of the game.”

 • monetization